CM points on Shimura curves via QM-equivariant isogeny volcanoes: Introduction

+This algorithm, outlined in Algorithm \ref{algorithm}, has been implemented, and is publicly available at \cite{Rep} along with \cite{Magma} code for all other computations described in this paper.

 The outline towards developing this algorithm is as follows: in \S \ref{background_section} we provide relevant background and prior results on CM points on the Shimura curves of interest.
 This includes results on concrete decompositions of QM abelian surfaces with CM as products of CM elliptic curves.
-The main results here, in particular Theorem \ref{fake-ell-curves-ell-curves-correspondence}, do not seem to have been explicitly stated in the prior literature.
+The main result here is Theorem \ref{fake-ell-curves-ell-curves-correspondence}.
 In \S \ref{isogenies_section} and \S \ref{volcanoes_section}, we then consider QM-equivariant isogenies and the QM-equivariant $\ell$-isogeny graph $\mathcal{G}^D_{\ell}$.
 We prove in Theorem \ref{volcano_thm} that a CM component of this graph for a prime $\ell$ and quaternion discriminant $D$ has the structure of an $\ell$-volcano for CM discriminant $\Delta < -4$.
-(We handle the slight deviation from the structure of an $\ell$-volcano in the $\Delta \in \{-3,-4\}$ case in Proposition \ref{fom-prime-power}.)
+We handle the slight deviation from the structure of an $\ell$-volcano in the $\Delta \in \{-3,-4\}$ case in Proposition \ref{fom-prime-power}.